 After the debacle of leaving the Miscellaneous Department, Stan had joined Professor Symons’ staff as a research associate and laboratory assistant.
 The trouble started when conducting experiments with time measurement and exploring the possible existence of a multiverse.
 There had been a leakage at Professor Symons' test facility; as the lab technician and postgrad student, Stan was assigned the task of finding and rectifying the problem.

-As Stan located the area, he experienced a blue flash, as he was wearing protective clothing, Stan wasn’t overly concerned, so having repaired the breach and then checked the dosimeters.
-They were all negative, so Stan informed the Professor that ‘All was well’.
+As Stan located the area, he experienced a blue flash, as he was wearing protective clothing, Stan wasn’t overly concerned, after repairing the breach and then checking the dosimeters.
+They were all negative, and Stan informed the Professor that ‘All was well’.

-Not really expecting much beyond a grunt, it was still a little off-putting to be ignored, so Stan stood there until he received some recognition.
-So it came as a surprise after looking directly at Stan for more than a few seconds to have the professor complain.
+Not really expecting much beyond a grunt, it was still a little off-putting to be ignored, Stan stood there until he received some recognition.
+It came as a surprise after looking directly at Stan for more than a few seconds to have the professor complain.
 “Could you whistle before you pop up in front of me in future?”

 As Stan had been standing there for at least 15 seconds and reported in a loud voice as the Prof was a bit deaf; it was a bit off, but you don’t argue with the boss.
-Symons then said, “Carry on with apparatus B.” This Stan did so, walking to the other side of the room and then heard behind me, “Aren't you going to move I haven’t got all day.”
+Symons then said, “Carry on with apparatus B.” Stan walked to the other side of the room and then heard behind, “Aren't you going to move?
+I haven’t got all day.”